fmbot-discord/docs/docs/index.md

-Welcome to .fmbot! .fmbot is a social Discord bot that provides music statistics for you, your friends, and your fellow server members.
+.fmbot is a social Discord bot that provides music statistics for you, your friends, and your fellow server members.
+Easily see who listens to your favorite artist in a server and make new friends.
+Or discover new artists within your favorite genres.

+The bot connects to a Last.fm account to see your listening history.
+Over 350.000 users have already connected.
+To get started, simply use `/login`.

+---
-### Main features:
+### 📋Main features:

-- Show your friends what you're listening to by using `.fm`
+- Show your friends what you're listening to by using `/fm`
-- Customize your `.fm` to make it unique by using [`.mode`](/commands/#mode)
+- Customize your `/fm` to make it unique with [`/mode`](/commands/#mode)
-- Generate [advanced charts](/commands/albums/#chart-c) based on your listening history
+- Generate advanced [**image charts**](/commands/albums/#chart-c) based on your listening history
+- Easily see **genre and country info** for your favorite artists
 - Get the Spotify, Youtube, or Genius link for any song
-- View all your Last.fm statistics through deep integration with Last.fm
+- View all your Last.fm statistics through **deep integration with Last.fm**
-- Scrobble songs that other Discord bots are playing to your Last.fm account with our [Bot scrobbling](/botscrobbling/)
+- Scrobble songs that other Discord bots are playing to your Last.fm account with our [**Music Bot Scrobbling**](/botscrobbling/)

+---
-### Social features:
+### 👥Social features:

-- Use [WhoKnows](/commands/artists/#whoknows-wk-w) in your server to see who listens to artists and compete for crowns!
+- Use [**`/WhoKnows`**](/commands/artists/#whoknows-wk-w) in your server to see top listeners for artists and compete for crowns!
-- See what music is trending in your server for various time periods
+- See **what music is trending in your server** for various time periods with our `/server` commands
 - [Compare your taste](/commands/artists/#taste-t) with others and see who has the most similar music taste
-- Add [friends](/commands/friends/) and see what they've been listening to
+- [**Add friends**](/commands/friends/)  and see what they've been listening to in `/friends`
-- Bot avatar changes based on what people are listening to.
-Anyone can get [featured](/commands/featured/)!

-This bot requires a Last.fm account to work.

-To connect your account, simply use the command `.login`
+- See how you stack up against anyone in the bot with our **global commands**
+- Use the affinity command to see who's taste is most similar to you

 ---
+### ✨Featured

+Every hour we feature a random user with something they've recently listened to.
+Everyone is able to see this using the `/featured` command, and anyone who recently used the bot gets a chance to become featured!

+The bot will also change it's profile picture to the album cover of the feature.
+Want to be alerted when you get featured?
+Join our server and you'll get a ping.

+---
-### Links:
+### 🔗Links:

 - You can invite .fmbot to your own server by [clicking here](http://invite.fmbot.xyz).
 - Join the [.fmbot server](http://server.fmbot.xyz/) for support and updates.